Select your preferred store for a more customised experience.

 The 2.0 litre petrol engine has 21 per cent more power and 15 per cent more torque yet is more economical.
 Even with the extra performance, the new Corolla’s combined fuel economy has improved by 0.1 litres to 6.0 litres per 100 kms.

 The engine is smaller and lighter than the 1.8 litre unit it replaces which helps to lower its centre of gravity and benefits its overall balance.
 It has a new direct and port injection fuel system with a higher 13 to 1 compression ratio.

 It is mated to a Dynamic Shift Continuously Variable Transmission (CVT), with a launch gear to facilitate improved transmission efficiency in lower gear ratios where belt efficiency is typically poor.
-The transmission system utilises gear drive when starting from a full stop, resulting in powerful acceleration, while at the same time, resolving the momentary sluggish feeling that was previously present during accelerator operation.
+The transmission system utilises gear drive when starting from a full stop, resulting in powerful acceleration.
 Both smooth and comfortable launch performance are realised.
 When switching from gear drive to belt drive, the transmission system uses highly responsive gear change control technologies cultivated from automatic transmission technology.

 The SX and ZR petrol variants add paddle shifters while all petrol variants can access a 10-speed sequential manual shift.

 “The upgraded Hybrid Synergy Drive system in the Corolla complements the car’s new found dynamic capability while providing the optimal balance between fuel economy, low emissions and performance.” says Mr. Lala.